What is COVID-19?

 - Spend time outdoors, when possible.
 See recommendations about Active Outdoor Play for more information.

-What to do if someone has been exposed to someone with COVID-19:
+What to do if a child has been exposed to someone with COVID-19:

 - Monitor for COVID-19 symptoms.